 This can result in pain over the top of the 2nd and 3rd toe, or in some cases overload and a painful callosity over the sole underneath the 2nd or 3rd toes.
 See our media article on ‘unhappy feet’.

-Managing Bunions With Surgery And Other Methods Throughout Singapore
+Managing Bunions With Surgery And Other Methods Available in Singapore

 Mild symptoms from a bunion typically can be managed by using footwear with a broad toe box to prevent pressure over the forefoot.
 Physiotherapy can also be used to stretch out a tight calf (gastrocnemius) muscle in an attempt to reduce pressure on the forefoot.